 Product coverage

 Instead of approaching test coverage as a pure metric of lines executed versus total lines of code, you can instead measure how many key features of your product are covered by quality tests.
-A metric like this is more difficult to automatically measure but has long-term benefits compared to rudimentary test coverage metrics because you know that you’re testing your critical code paths.

 Risk coverage

 Another criticism of traditional test coverage metrics is that it treats every line of code as equivalent.
 Realistically, not all lines of code in your software are created equal.
 A code change that updates the language on an error message is not nearly as important as a change that updates customer billing.
-As such, one way to approach test coverage metrics is to instead measure how much of your most critical code is covered by tests.

 What are the best practices for software test coverage?

 If you’re still up in the air about measuring test coverage, you shouldn’t be.
 You should absolutely measure how much of your code is covered by tests and seek to find the sweet spot for your team and project.
 But how do you find that sweet spot?
-Let’s go through a couple approaches.
+Let’s go through a couple of approaches.

-Identify your key testing metrics
+1. Identify your key testing metrics

-As we’ve noted, pure ratio-based test coverage leaves a lot to be desired.
-Simply saying “our tests cover X% of our software” doesn’t tell anyone much of any value.
-Instead, the key to good test coverage is to first think about what you want your tests to do for your team.
 Do you have high levels of code churn?
 Test coverage might help you prevent regressions when you ship changes.
 Do you regularly ship code that doesn’t meet client requirements?
 Your test coverage might instead focus on enumerating all of the requirements in a feature, then ensuring that the software meets those requirements.

 When you think about what you need your tests to do for you, you’ll find it much easier to know how to measure test coverage later on.

-Adopt a high-quality automated testing platform
+2. Adopt a high-quality automated testing platform

 Test coverage by itself is of no value if you never run your tests.
 The best unit test suite doesn’t do anything if a broken test doesn’t prevent developers from shipping new builds.
 That’s why high-quality test management tools are a hard requirement for getting return on your test investment.

-Invest in writing tests
+3. Invest in writing tests

 This might feel like it goes without saying, but it doesn’t.
 The biggest mistake that development teams make with test coverage is not investing any time to write good tests.
 Software tests really are a very valuable part of your SDLC, but they take time to write and debug.
-If you’re thinking about adopting test coverage metrics for your team, that means you recognize the value that testing provides.
-But if you expect that investing in tests won’t come with any impact to development speed, you’ll quickly find tests falling right back by the wayside.

 Software test coverage is beneficial, but not a silver bullet

 If you only come away from this article with one impression, I hope it’s this: software testing is worth the time and effort you put into it.
 Test coverage is a useful metric for measuring how well you test your software, but it’s a fundamentally “lossy” metric.
-Like a lossy audio compression algorithm, test coverage loses information about the quality of your code when you evaluate it.
-So, you shouldn’t expect that simply improving code coverage by itself will make your software fundamentally better.
-But you can use code coverage as a useful indicator to help you find where you’re missing tests and improve that code.

 This post was written by Eric Boersma.
 Eric is a software developer and development manager who’s done everything from IT security in pharmaceuticals to writing intelligence software for the US government to building international development teams for non-profits.
 He loves to talk about the things he’s learned along the way, and he enjoys listening to and learning from others as well.